Intel Core i5-13600K vs Intel Core i3-12100F

 Who should buy each?

-Choose the Intel Core i3-12100F if: you are on a budget, play casual games, or need a straightforward CPU for everyday tasks.
+Choose the Intel Core i3-12100F if: you are on a tight budget, do light gaming, or primarily browse the web and watch videos.

 Conclusion